‘Sports Illustrated’ Model Samantha Hoopes Wears Nothing Under Unzipped Bodysuit On Instagram

 “Wow!!!!!!
 You sexy thing!!!!” another one chimed in.

-As Sports Illustrated: Swimsuit Edition previously reported, Hoopes had a great professional times last year.
-But the year also marks a special time in her private life as she became engaged to Salvatore Palella, CEO of Helbiz, in July while on vacation in Italy.
+As Sports Illustrated: Swimsuit Edition previously reported, Hoopes had a great professional time last year.
+But the year also marks a special time in her private life, as she became engaged to Salvatore Palella, CEO of Helbiz, in July while on vacation in Italy.

 “380 days we have looked at each other in the eyes and then (380 days and then 381 bc of time zones),” she captioned a series of photos from the moment she shared on her Instagram.
 “This morning on the airplane back to where we first met where you presented 381 roses from now until forever we will be together and today we promised to be forever together!!”